Probiotic Treatment for Depression and Associated Mood Disorders in Parkinson's Disease (ProD)

 Time Frame: 13 weeks

-The Parkinson's Disease Quality of Life Questionnaire is a self-reported questionnaire that assesses how often people affected by Parkinson's experience difficulties across 8 dimensions of daily living.
-It consists of 39 items which are rated on a Likert scale (0-4).
+The Parkinson's Disease Quality of Life Questionnaire is a self-reported questionnaire that assesses how often people affected by Parkinson's Disease (PD) experience difficulties across 8 dimensions of daily living.
+It consists of 39 items and is rated on a Likert scale (0-4).
 Each dimension's score can range from 0-100.
-Higher score indicates worse quality of life.
+A higher score indicates a worse quality of life.

 13 weeks